ThiagoHardt/thiago-hardt-portfolio/README.md

 - At the end of the page there is a simple contact form that can be filled for easy contact.

 ### General Testing
+**Navbar:**

+✅  Links take to the right section.  <br>
+✅  Links highlight when active.  <br>
+✅  Navbar resizes when in smaller screens.  <br>
+✅  The Dropdown menu closes after clicking on a link.  <br>

+**Hero/Home:**

+✅  "View my work" button take takes you to the projects section.  <br>
+✅  "Check my CV" button open a PDF file in a new tab.  <br>
+✅  Content adapts to smaller screen devices.<br>

  **About:**